Thinking about a classic Spanish road trip? Check out this 10-day itinerary from Madrid to Seville.

 Finally, the Hotel Madinat is an upscale hotel housed in a superbly restored 18th century mansion.
 It’s a mix of contemporary styling and Arab flourishes.
 The hotel has two terraces and a rooftop watch tower.

-Day 6: Drive From Cordoba To Granada, Stop in Antequera and Explore Granada
+Day 6: Drive From Cordoba To Granada

 For more details and information, check out my guide to visiting the town of Antequera and guide to Antequera’s UNESCO dolmens.

-When you arrive in Granada, settle in and then wander around the old Arab neighborhood of the Albaicin, or Albayzin.
-Built on a steep hill, it’s an ancient area with a fetching maze of tight tangled winding streets and a bohemian feel.
-The lively place was declared a UNESCO site in 1984.
+Built on a steep hill, it’s a charming area with a maze of narrow, winding streets and a bohemian feel.
+This lively neighborhood was declared a UNESCO site in 1984.

 Day 7: Explore Granada

-The Alhambra is one of the most popular and best sites in southern Spain, and even in the world.
-It stands on a stunning piece of real estate, high on Sabika Hill, with panoramic views over Granada and the beautiful countryside.
+It stands on a stunning piece of real estate, high on Sabika Hill, offering panoramic views over Granada and the beautiful countryside.

-Here’s my complete guide to visiting the Alhambra.
 More than any other attraction I’ve mentioned, you MUST have a ticket to visit the Alhambra and reserve it well (weeks) in advance.
-There’s so much to see at the Alhambra that you may want to book a guided tour.

-The highlights of the Alhambra are the Alcazaba, the Charles V Palace, and the jaw dropping Nasrid Palace.
 The Nasrid Palace offers the world’s finest example of the refined, intricate, and elegant architectural style of the Moorish civilization.

 When you’re done with the lavish palaces, spend an hour or so in the beautiful Generalife Gardens.

-Grab some lunch and then visit the ornate tombs of Spain’s dynasty-builders Ferdinand and Isabella.
 They reigned over the Christianization of Granada and the exploration of the “new” Americas.
 10 minutes away, visit Granada Cathedral in Granada’s historic center.

 Granada Cathedral is a massive affair.
 It’s the second largest cathedral in Spain after Seville Cathedral and the fourth largest cathedral in the world.